lrasata/infra-trip-planner-webapp/README.md

 - **Secrets Management:** Database credentials and sensitive configuration values are securely stored and accessed via AWS Secrets Manager, reducing the risk of credential leaks and simplifying secret rotation.
 - **Observability:** Application logs from ECS tasks are streamed to AWS CloudWatch Logs, enabling real-time monitoring, troubleshooting, and alerting.

-This architecture offers a robust, secure, and scalable backend environment to power the Trip Design application, taking full advantage of AWS managed services to reduce operational overhead and improve reliability.
+This architecture offers a robust, secure, and scalable backend environment to power the Trip Planner application, taking full advantage of AWS managed services to reduce operational overhead and improve reliability.

-## Planned tasks
-- [ ] Integrate 3 different envs : `dev | stage | prod`
-- [ ] Enable Auto-scaling on AWS Fargate
-- [ ] Audit performance of TripPlannerAPI and leverage caching strategy
-- [ ] For `prod` and `stage` envs, integrate Certificate Manager and WAF
-- [ ] For monitoring purpose on TripPlannerAPI, deploy [Monitoring services](https://github.com/lrasata/monitoring-services) built with Prometheus and Grafana --> define value

 ## 🔍 Gotcha -  what I have learned
-### RDS
+### RDS - Database
 - ✅ *RDS Password Surprise:* Always provide a strong, non-trivial password to AWS RDS — even for testing.
 A weak password like postgres may be silently rejected by AWS, and RDS will auto-generate a new password, saving it in AWS Secrets Manager.
 Check this under DB Instance > Configuration > Master credentials ARN.
     - In this case you may manually update secrets password provided to the ECS Service to align with the AWS RDS generated password.
 - 🌐 *RDS Subnet Requirement:* AWS RDS in production mode requires at least two subnets in different availability zones to enable high availability.
 If you only provide one, deployment will fail silently or behave unexpectedly.
 - 🧠 *Database Connectivity Doesn't Show Up in RDS UI:* The “connected compute resources” in the RDS console is not always accurate for ECS or non-EC2 clients.
 Don’t rely on it to debug connectivity.

 ### ALB
 - 🧱 *Target Group Unhealthy == No Traffic:* If your ECS container is running but your ALB Target Group is showing “unhealthy” targets, the ALB will not forward traffic.
 This is typically caused by:
     - Wrong health check path (e.g., / vs /actuator/health)